 Outdoor Chemical Control of Flies

 Chemical control should not be used unless all other methods have failed because flies have become resistant to many insecticides making fly populations difficult to control with such chemicals.
+When needed:

 - Though aerosol fly sprays will have little to no lasting effect outdoors, they can provide quick knockdown and kill flies on contact, so can be used just prior to picnics and outings – being sure that no insecticide contacts food or areas that food may contact.